saptak/eg-mcp-server/USER_GUIDE.md

 ## Getting Started

-The EGMCP Server provides Claude Desktop with comprehensive access to your Envoy Gateway configuration, enabling both **read-only monitoring** and **write operations** for route management and traffic configuration using natural language.
+The EGMCP Server provides MCP Client with comprehensive access to your Envoy Gateway configuration, enabling both **read-only monitoring** and **write operations** for route management and traffic configuration using natural language.

 ### Prerequisites

-- **Claude Desktop** (latest version with MCP support)
+- **MCP Client** (latest version with MCP support)
 - **Envoy Gateway** deployed and accessible
 - **Kubernetes cluster** with Gateway API resources
 - **Network access** to Envoy Gateway admin API (typically port 19000)